ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

-*Note*: Every row represents the reserved room type and distribution over the columns shows the type of room actually assigned.
+*Note*: Every row represents the reserved room type and the distribution across the columns shows the type of room actually assigned.

-Roughly 84% of bookings get to keep their reserved room while the remaining bookings have to go through a room change.
+Roughly 84% of bookings get to keep their reserved room while the remaining bookings require a room change.

 We're also interested in looking into the relationship between ADR (Advanced Dining Reservations) and hotel booking cancellation status by month.